 Details of all breaches will be recorded by the Legal Services team in the log of Data Protection breaches.
-Where the breach is serious, a written report may also be prepared for the Director of Corporate Support after the investigation is complete and mitigating action taken.
+Where the breach is serious, a written report may also be prepared for the University Secretary after the investigation is complete and mitigating action taken.
 Any disciplinary action resulting from the investigation will fall under the normal agreed disciplinary procedures